Lisa Marie Presley: 2005–2012: Now What and further singles

-Too Tough to Die: A Tribute to Johnny Ramone, a documentary about Johnny Ramone of the rock group the Ramones, was released in 2006.
-Directed by Mandy Stein, the film shows Deborah Harry, the Dickies, X, Eddie Vedder, Presley, and Red Hot Chili Peppers as they stage a benefit concert to celebrate the Ramones' 30th anniversary and raise money for Cancer research.
+Too Tough to Die: A Tribute to Johnny Ramone, a documentary about Johnny Ramone of the Ramones, was released in 2006.
+Directed by Mandy Stein, the film features Deborah Harry, the Dickies, X, Eddie Vedder, Presley, and the Red Hot Chili Peppers as they stage a benefit concert to celebrate the Ramones' 30th anniversary and raise money for Cancer research.

 Presley appeared in the music video for Johnny Cash's "God's Gonna Cut You Down" in 2006.
-Rick Rubin produced the record and Tony Kaye directed the video which featured multiple celebrities and won a 2008 Grammy Award for Best Short Form Music Video.
+Rick Rubin produced the record, and Tony Kaye directed the video, which featured multiple celebrities and won the 2008 Grammy Award for Best Short Form Music Video.

 Her single "In the Ghetto" was released in August 2007 as a virtual duet with her father, who had originally recorded the song in 1969.
 It was released to commemorate the 30th anniversary of her father's death.
-The video, simultaneously released with the single, reached No. 1 on the iTunes sales and No. 16 on Billboards Bubbling Under Hot 100 singles chart.
-The proceeds from the single benefited a new Presley Place Transitional Housing Campus in New Orleans.
+The video, released simultaneously with the single, reached No. 1 on iTunes sales and No. 16 on Billboards Bubbling Under Hot 100 singles chart.
+Proceeds from the single benefited the new Presley Place Transitional Housing Campus in New Orleans.
 Presley appeared on The Oprah Winfrey Show to perform the song with the Harlem Gospel Choir, using vintage footage of her father.

-Presley joined singer Richard Hawley on stage in London in October 2009.
-She sang vocals on a song the pair had been working on called "Weary".
-Hawley wanted to help Presley relaunch her music career, and the two embarked on a songwriting partnership in which she wrote the lyrics and Hawley the music.
-In an interview with Oprah Winfrey, Presley said that she was currently recording a new album in London, which was due to be released in 2011.
+Presley joined singer Richard Hawley on stage in London in October 2009, performing vocals on a song the pair had been developing titled "Weary".
+Hawley sought to help Presley relaunch her music career, and the two began a songwriting partnership in which she wrote the lyrics and Hawley composed the music.
+In an interview with Oprah Winfrey, Presley said she was recording a new album in London, scheduled for released in 2011.